 Figure 3 shows some key components of the architectural model proposed for digital infrastructure in a smart TVET institute.

 a.
-The main activity of a TVET institution is vocational training .
-The Teaching Management System (TMS) ) is the backbone to manage this core activity.
-TMS ensures the functions of training planning, monitoring the activities implementation, training quality control for full-course
+The main activity of a TVET institution is vocational training.
+The Teaching Management System (TMS) is the backbone to manage this core activity.
+TMS ensures the functions of training planning, monitoring the activities implementation, training quality control for full-course.

 training programme, detailed training progress including lesson plan.
 The data on training plan after being approved will be transferred to the LMS for implementation.
 The system of training records and paperwork as well as training quality control activities are thoroughly digitized and processed on TMS.
 The updating of training content in the direction of digital transformation to meet the rapidly changing requirements of job positions is implemented through this important module.
 Based on the institute’s training plan, each student can develop their own study plan in accordance with the general requirements and regulations.